carlsvelz/website/gitpod/docs/self-hosted/latest/advanced/air-gap.md

 Uploading this file and pushing the images to your registry will take a while (could take several hours depending on your internet connection).
 Grab a cup of coffee or tea and wait for it to be ready. ☕

-Once the images has been pushed to your registry, you can continue to install Gitpod as described in the [getting started guide](../getting-started).
+Once the images has been pushed to your registry, you can continue to install Gitpod as described in the [installation guide](../installing-gitpod).
 Happy coding!